I get lost in all the options for parallel computing on the cheap. I summarise for myself here.

 If you want a GPU this all becomes incredibly tedious.
 Anyway…

-Amazon has stepped up the ease of doing this recently.
-It’s still overengineered.
+- Amazon has stepped up the ease of doing this recently.
+It’s still over-engineered for people who aren’t building the next instagram or whatever.
 See my Amazon Cloud notes

-Google cloud might interoperate well with a bunch of google products, such as Tensorflow, although it has weirdnesses like relying on esoteric google APIs so it’s hard to do offline.
+- Google cloud might interoperate well with a bunch of google products, such as Tensorflow, although it has weirdnesses like relying on esoteric google APIs so hard to prototype offline or with shit internet.
 See my google cloud notes.

-Turi is also in this business, I think?
-I’ve grown tired of trying to keep track of their doohickeys.
+- Turi is also in this business, I think?
+I’ve grown tired of keeping track of their various ventures and offerings through all the renames and pivots.
 I’m sure they are perfectly lovely.

 Parallel tasks on your awful ancient “High Performance” computing cluster that you hate but your campus spent lots of money on and it IS free so uh…